 You earned your high school diploma through Adult Education; and

-You submitted the Free Application for Federal Student Aid (FAFSA) or CA Dream Act Application (CADAA for Dreamers); and
+You submitted the Free Application for Federal Student Aid (FAFSA) or CA Dream Act Application (CADAA for Dreamers) for the current academic year; and

-You are (or will be) enrolled at Napa Valley College as a full-time student in the Summer, Fall or Spring semesters during the academic year following your graduation from high school.
+For a first-time freshmen, you are (or will be) enrolled at Napa Valley College as a full-time student in the Summer (optional), Fall and/or Spring semesters during the academic year immediately following your graduation from high school.
 To be considered full-time, you must be enrolled in 12 or more units in each semester you want the NVC Promise to cover your fees.

 What does it cover?

 The NVC Promise will pay the full cost of covered fees for the summer, fall, and spring semesters (if enrolled full-time for the semester) and a portion of the of the cost for fall and spring parking permits at Napa Valley College for credit programs.
 In addition, eligible Promise students will be exempt from the Pay-to-Stay (7 days to pay) requirement during their first year, so they won't have to worry about being dropped from their classes for non-payment.
 An example of the fees covered by the NVC Promise is shown in the table below.

 $46 per unit

 $1 each semester